ben-cassese/squishyplanet/docs/installation.md

 ## Mac/Linux Users

-This is the most straightforward situtation to be in when installing.
+This is the most straightforward situation to be in when installing.
 All of the usual methods should work fine:

 <span style="font-size:larger;">Option 1: pip install:</span>